SWI-Prolog

 SWI-Prolog is a free implementation of the programming language Prolog, commonly used for teaching and semantic web applications.
 It has a rich set of features, libraries for constraint logic programming, multithreading, unit testing, GUI, interfacing to Java, ODBC and others, literate programming, a web server, SGML, RDF, RDFS, developer tools (including an IDE with a GUI debugger and GUI profiler), and extensive documentation.

 SWI-Prolog runs on Unix, Windows, Macintosh and Linux platforms.

 SWI-Prolog has been under continuous development since 1987.
 Its main author is Jan Wielemaker.

-The name SWI is derived from Sociaal-Wetenschappelijke Informatica ("Social Science Informatics"), the former name of the group at the University of Amsterdam, where Wielemaker is employed.
-The name of this group has changed to HCS (Human-Computer Studies).
+The name SWI is derived from Sociaal-Wetenschappelijke Informatica ("Social Science Informatics"), the former name of the group at the University of Amsterdam, where Wielemaker was employed when he initiated the development of SWI-Prolog.

-Web framework
+Execution model

+SWI-Prolog is not based on the Warren Abstract Machine execution model of Prolog.

+Instead, it is based on an extended version of the ZIP virtual machine, a minimal virtual machine for Prolog implementing a simple language consisting of only seven instructions.
+SWI-Prolog-specific extensions aim at improving performance in several ways: ad hoc instructions are introduced to support unification, predicate invocation, some frequently used built-in predicates, arithmetic, control flow, and negation as failure.
+Prolog can easily be compiled into this language, and the abstract machine code is easily decompiled back into Prolog.
+This feature is often exploited to interleave compiled and interpreted code execution.